Breast Augmentation Without Noticeable Scars, Without Loss of Sensitivity, and Breasts That Look Natural

 Why Almost Every Patient Who Schedules a Consultation for Breast Implant Surgery with Dr. Obi, Chooses Dr. Obi.

-Breast Augmentation is clearly one the most popular plastic surgery procedures, primarily because how a woman feels about her breasts can impact her in many ways.
+Breast Augmentation is clearly one of the most popular plastic surgery procedures, primarily because how a woman feels about her breasts can impact her in many ways.
 Dr. Obi fully understands and appreciates this and has gone to great lengths to pioneer new medical technologies, develop specialized surgical techniques and invest in the industries latest and most advanced medical equipment, all to assure that he can provide his patients with truly amazing results.
 And do so without charging the patient exorbitant fees.

 Which Breast Implant Is Right For Me?

 Dr. Obi maintains a vast inventory of breast implants that include a variety of options which will allow you to see and feel the many options that are available.
-Dr. Obi will help you determine which implant is best suited for you based on your desires and your body.
+Dr. Obi will help you to determine which implant is best suited for you based on your desires and your body.

 There are two primary types of breast implants which are available in a variety of shapes and surface textures.
 All of which have their own respective benefits.
 Learn more about by all of these options by clicking: Saline Breast Implants and Shaped Gel Breast Implants.